morinted/plover_theory/lesson-3-bottom-row.md

 Write the English sentence represented by these outlines, including punctuation.

 1. `-T KAT SKP -T PUG R UP TP-PL`
-1. `ROL TO -T TOP TP-PL`
+2. `ROL TO -T TOP TP-PL`
-1. `RUB -T SOFT PUG SKP -T KAT TP-PL`
+3. `RUB -T SOFT PUG SKP -T KAT TP-PL`
-1. `WE H TO STOP -T KAR AT -T KURB TP-PL`
+4. `WE H TO STOP -T KAR AT -T KURB TP-PL`
-1. `AEU KRAB K KUT US H-F`
+5. `AEU KRAB K KUT US H-F`
-1. `U STPH-FPLT PUL -T TUF PUP TP-PL`
-1. `U K -B AEU STAR TP-PL`
+6. `U K -B AEU STAR TP-PL`
-1. `W AEU TOP HAT U K -B HOT TP-PL`
+7. `W AEU TOP HAT U K -B HOT TP-PL`
-1. `HUF KW-BG PUF KW-BG SKP STOP TP-PL`
+8. `HUF KW-BG PUF KW-BG SKP STOP TP-PL`
-1. `T S AEU KUT -F -T RUG TP-PL`
+9. `T S AEU KUT -F -T RUG TP-PL`

 If you ever can't read an outline, you can try writing it into your steno machine with Plover running to see what it translates to.